-The Arson Dog Program was established in 1993 through the sponsorship of State Farm®.
-Over 300 arson dog teams have been placed in 44 states, the District of Columbia and three Canadian Provinces.
-The K-9s and handlers are required to complete a 5-week training program in Maine and are then certified through the Maine State Criminal Justice Academy upon graduation.
+The Arson Dog Program was established in 1993 through the sponsorship of State Farm.
+Over 350 arson dog teams have been placed in 44 states, the District of Columbia and three Canadian Provinces.
+The K-9s and handlers are required to complete a 200 hour (four to five weeks) training program in Maine and are then certified through the Maine State Police in according with Maine Criminal Justice Academy standards upon graduation.

 All the K-9s are Labrador Retrievers and are trained using a food-reward method.
 All K-9s and their handlers must be re-certified every year.
 The program uses Labrador Retrievers for numerous reasons.
 Labs have a superior ability to discriminate among scents at a fire scene.
 Their noses can smell in parts per quintillion.
 Labs generally have a gentle disposition, a “love to work” attitude, and an outgoing personality.
 All of these characteristics make Labs the perfect choice to become an arson dog.

 The K-9s and handlers are together 24/7.
-Not only is the K-9 the handlers partner but they are part of the handler’s family.
+Not only is the K-9 the handlers partner but they are part of the handler’s family!